lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## 新华字典 Xīnhuá Zìdiǎn character dictionary

 ### About 說明 / 说明
-A character dictionary of publically-contributed definitions from the internet.
+A character dictionary of publically-contributed definitions from the internet, with 20,913 terms.

 Adapted from Xinhua dictionary at [Guoxuedashi](www.guoxuedashi.net/download)